bookofproofs/bookofproofs.github.io/_sources/history/15th-century/peurbach.md

 4. Created elegant mathematical proofs of the conditions for the cycloid and the parabola, the latter with the assumption of a constant acceleration for falling bodies.
 5. Advanced the practice of astronomy and mathematics through his teachings and his collaboration with the famous mathematician and astronomer, Regiomontanus.

-Born 30 May1423, Peuerbach, Austria.
+Born 30 May 1423, Peuerbach, Austria.
 Died 8 April 1461, Vienna, Austria.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Peurbach/)